solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/_index.md

 The `AuthConfig` consists of a single `config` of type `oauth`.
 Let's go through each of its attributes:

 - `issuer_url`: The url of the OpenID Connect identity provider.
-Gloo will automatically discover OpenID Connect configuration by querying the `.well-known/openid-configuration` endpoint on the `issuer_url`.
-For example, if you are using Google as an identity provider, Gloo will expect to find OIDC discovery information at `https://accounts.google.com/.well-known/openid-configuration`.
+Gloo Edge will automatically discover OpenID Connect configuration by querying the `.well-known/openid-configuration` endpoint on the `issuer_url`.
+For example, if you are using Google as an identity provider, Gloo Edge will expect to find OIDC discovery information at `https://accounts.google.com/.well-known/openid-configuration`.
 - `auth_endpoint_query_params`: A map of query parameters appended to the issuer url in the form `issuer_url`?`paramKey`:`paramValue`.
-These query parameters are sent to the [authorization endpoint](https://auth0.com/docs/protocols/oauth2#oauth-endpoints) when Gloo initiates the OIDC flow.
-This can be useful when integrating Gloo with some identity providers that require custom parameters to be sent to the authorization endpoint.
+These query parameters are sent to the [authorization endpoint](https://auth0.com/docs/protocols/oauth2#oauth-endpoints) when Gloo Edge initiates the OIDC flow.
+This can be useful when integrating Gloo Edge with some identity providers that require custom parameters to be sent to the authorization endpoint.
 - `app_url`: This is the public URL of your application.
 It is used in combination with the `callback_path` attribute.
 - `callback_path`: The callback path relative to the `app_url`.
 Once a user has been authenticated, the identity provider will redirect them to this URL.
-Gloo will intercept requests with this path, exchange the authorization code received from the Identity Provider for an ID token, place the ID token in a cookie on the request, and forward the request to its original destination.
+Gloo Edge will intercept requests with this path, exchange the authorization code received from the Identity Provider for an ID token, place the ID token in a cookie on the request, and forward the request to its original destination.

 {{% notice note %}}